Loyalist (American Revolution): Canada and Nova Scotia

 In Nova Scotia, there were many Yankee settlers originally from New England, and they generally supported the principles of the revolution.
-The allegiance toward the rebellion waned as American privateers raided Nova Scotia communities throughout the war.
-As well, the Nova Scotia government used the law to convict people for sedition and treason for supporting the rebel cause.
-There was also the influence of an influx of recent immigration from the British isles, and they remained neutral during the war, and the influx was greatest in Halifax.
-Britain in any case built up powerful forces at the naval base of Halifax after the failure of Jonathan Eddy to capture Fort Cumberland in 1776.
-Although the Continentals captured Montreal in November 1775, they were turned back a month later at Quebec City by a combination of the British military under Governor Guy Carleton, the difficult terrain and weather, and an indifferent local response.
-The Continental forces would be driven from Quebec in 1776, after the breakup of ice on the St. Lawrence River and the arrival of British transports in May and June.
-There would be no further serious attempt to challenge British control of present-day Canada until the War of 1812.
+The allegiance toward the revolution waned as American privateers raided Nova Scotia communities throughout the war.
+The Nova Scotia government used the law to convict people for sedition and treason for supporting the Patriot cause.
+There was also the influence of an influx of recent immigration from the British Isles, and they remained neutral during the war; the influx was greatest in Halifax.
+Britain, in any case, built up powerful forces at the naval base of Halifax after the failure of Jonathan Eddy to capture Fort Cumberland in 1776.

-In 1777, 1,500 Loyalist militia took part in the Saratoga campaign in New York, and surrendered with General Burgoyne after the Battles of Saratoga in October.
-For the rest of the war, Quebec acted as a base for raiding expeditions, conducted primarily by Loyalists and Indians, against frontier communities.

-Military service
+Military operations

 The Loyalists rarely attempted any political organization.
 They were often passive unless regular British army units were in the area.
 The British, however, assumed a highly activist Loyalist community was ready to mobilize and planned much of their strategy around raising Loyalist regiments.
 The British provincial line, consisting of Americans enlisted on a regular army status, enrolled 19,000 Loyalists (50 units and 312 companies).
 The maximum strength of the Loyalist provincial line was 9,700 in December 1780.
-In all about 19,000 at one time or another were soldiers or militia in British forces.
-Loyalists from South Carolina fought for the British in the Battle of Camden.
-The British forces at the Battle of Monck's Corner and the Battle of Lenud's Ferry consisted entirely of Loyalists with the exception of the commanding officer (Banastre Tarleton).
-Both white and black Loyalists fought for the British at the Battle of Kemp's Landing in Virginia.
+In all, about 19,000 at one time or another were soldiers or militia in British forces.